ianjackson8/GolfWang/README.md

 ### Added
 - Call Me if You Get Lost: The Estate Sale promotional card
 - New CMIYGL Items into Realtime Database
+- Check if a category of items are empty, if so then display message on page

 ### Changed
 - Existing promotional cards to not include "available now"